-A. As used in these rules, unless the context or subject matter otherwise requires:

-1. "CASA" means a court-appointed special advocate;

-2. "Child" means a person under the age of 18 years;

-3. "Clerk" means the clerk of the juvenile court;

-4. "Court" means the juvenile court, and includes any judge, commissioner, referee, or referee pro tem of the juvenile court;

-5. "CRC" means California Rules of Court;

-6. "Foster Parent" means an adult relative or non-relative with whom a dependent child is placed;

-7. "Guardian" means the legal guardian of the child;

-8. "HHSA" means the Health and Human Services Agency of San Diego County (formerly called "Department of Social Services, Children's Services Bureau");

-9. "Notify" means to inform, either orally or in writing;

-10. "Petitioner" means the San Diego County Health and Human Services Agency ("HHSA") or its employees.

-11. "WIC" refers to the California Welfare and Institutions Code.

-B. Construction of terms

-1. "Shall" or "must" is mandatory; "may" is permissive.

-2. The past, present, and future tense includes the others.

-3. The singular and plural numbers include the other.

-C. Nature of Hearings

-1. A jurisdictional settlement conference is a jurisdiction hearing on the uncontested calendar.

-2. A contested jurisdiction hearing is a trial where testimonial and documentary evidence may be submitted on the issue of jurisdiction.
+- A. As used in these rules, unless the context or subject matter otherwise requires: - 1.
+"CASA" means a court-appointed special advocate; 2.
+"Child" means a person under the age of 18 years; - "Clerk" means the clerk of the juvenile court; "Court" means the juvenile court, and includes any judge, commissioner, referee, or referee pro tem of 4. the juvenile court; - 5.
+"Foster Parent" means an adult relative or non-relative with whom a dependent child is placed; - 6.
+"Guardian" means the legal guardian of the child; - "HHSA" means the Health and Human Services Agency of San Diego County (formerly called "Department of Social Services, Children's Services Bureau"); - 8.
+"Nonminor dependent" means a person over the age of 18 and not yet 21, who was previously a dependent child or ward of the juvenile court and who has remained in or returned to foster care, and who, under the Court's jurisdiction, is placed in a supervised independent living placement or setting, and is participating in a transitional independent living case plan as defined in Welfare and Institutions Code section 11400. - 9.
+"Resource family" means a caregiver who has been approved by the State Department of Social Services. - 10.
+"Notify" means to inform, either orally or in writing; - 11.
+"Petitioner" means the San Diego County Health and Human Services Agency ("HHSA") or its employees. - B. Construction of terms - 1.
+"Shall" or "must" is mandatory; "may" is permissive. - The past, present, and future tenses include the other.
+The singular and plural numbers include the other.
+The past, present, and future tenses include the others. - C. Nature of Hearings - A jurisdictional settlement conference is a jurisdiction hearing on the uncontested calendar.
+A contested jurisdiction hearing is a trial where testimonial and documentary evidence may be submitted on the issue of jurisdiction.

-(Adopted 1/1/1990; Rev. 1/1/1997; Rev. 1/1/2002; Renum.
+(Adopted 1/1/1990; Rev. 1/1/2907; Rev. 1/1/2002; Renum.
 7/1/2001; Renum.
-1/1/2006; Rev. 1/1/2008)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2010; Rev. 1/1/2018)

-Standing, Rights and Levels of Participation in Dependency Cases
+Standing, Rights, and Levels of Participation in Dependency Cases